patras91/rae_release/README_RAE_and_RAEplan.md

-RAE and RAEplan together form a refinement acting-and-planning engine with multiple stacks.
+RAE and RAEplan/UPOM together form a refinement acting-and-planning engine with multiple stacks.
 Each stack is implemented as a Python thread.

 We have the following domains in the domains folder.

 1. domain_chargeableRobot: A chargeable robot collecting different objects
 2. domain_springDoor: Robot needs to collect objects in an environment with spring doors
 3. domain_exploreEnv: Robots and UAV move through an area and collects various data
-4. domain_industrialPlant: Orders of compound tasks involving painting, assembly and packing of components are handled

-The following may not work as expected: not tested recently
-5. domain_simpleFetch: Robot collecting objects in a harbour
-6. domain_simpleOpenDoor: Robot opening a door
-7. domain_ste: Robot travelling from one location to another by foot or taxi
+4. domain_searchAndRescue
+5. domain_orderFulfillment

 HOW TO USE?
 To test on any domain, use the following command in terminal